ironweber/tax-calculator/README.md

 # tax-calculator
-Stupid simple federal tax calculator
+Stupid simple federal tax calculator.
+(Only Single filing for federal taxes)

+There are a few `.jsonc` files in the `tax-brackerts` folder.
+If you want to use one that doesn't exist just follow the format and import it through the cli.

 ## Installation
 Clone the repo `git clone https://github.com/ironweber/tax-calculator.git`